List of Fullmetal Alchemist characters: Barry the Chopper

-In the first anime, Barry is shown to be much more depraved than the manga version, and has encountered the Elric brothers while originally human as he began his murder spree before he was ultimately captured while traumatizing and nearly killing Edward, while also threatening to kill Winry after he kidnaps her.
-Barry's story follows the manga up to the 5th Laboratory's destruction, but instead of his redemption like his manga version did, he instead gleefully becomes a mercenary to help in the slaughter of Ishbal refugees, and plots to kill Alphonse and Edward, the latter especially because he finds out that he was a State Alchemist, and blames him for his current situation.
-However, before he could finally get his revenge, he is ultimately ambushed and killed by Scar.
+In the first anime, Barry is shown to be much more depraved than he is in the manga, and has encountered the Elric brothers while originally human as he began his murder spree before he was ultimately captured while traumatizing and nearly killing Edward, while also threatening to kill Winry after he kidnaps her.
+Barry's story follows the manga up to the 5th Laboratory's destruction, but instead of redeeming himself like his manga version did, he instead gleefully becomes a mercenary to help in the slaughter of Ishbal refugees, and plots to kill Alphonse and Edward, the latter especially because he finds out that he was a State Alchemist, and blames him for his current situation.
+However, before he can finally get his revenge, he is ultimately ambushed and killed by Scar.

-In the first anime, Kentarō Itō voices him in the Japanese series, and Jerry Jewell in the English adaptation.
+In the first anime, Kentarō Itō voices him in the Japanese series, and Jerry Jewell in the English dub.
 Hideyuki Umezu voices him in the second series.